littlecorsican/littlecorsican/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on N/A
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS, .net
 - 👯 I’m looking to collaborate on N/A
 - 🤔 I’m looking for help with N/A
 - 💬 Ask me about N/A